utPLSQL/utPLSQL/docs/userguide/annotations.md

 ```
 ```
 Tests for a package
-  Description of tesed behavior [.007 sec]
+  Description of tested behavior [.007 sec]

 Warnings: